r0han01/grindToMasterDsa/README.md

 ## 📚 About the Course

 I'm currently enrolled in the [DSA with Python](https://tutedude.com/category/dsawithpython) course offered by [TuteDude](https://tutedude.com/), an IIT Delhi alumni initiative.
-The platform emphasizes commitment by offering a **100% refund upon course completion**, ensuring learners stay motivated. ([DSA with Python Course – Enhance Your ...](https://tutedude.com/category/dsawithpython?utm_source=chatgpt.com))
+The platform emphasizes commitment by offering a **100% refund upon course completion**, ensuring learners stay motivated.

 ---